Easymaki/cscart-custom_hooks/README.md

 }
 ```

 3. Done!
-When the module is installed, the custom hooks will be added to the corresponding files.
+When the add-on is installed, the custom hooks will be added to the corresponding files.

 ## Facilitation